arduino/docs-content/content/software/ide-v2/tutorials/ide-v2-board-manager/ide-v2-board-manager.md

 ### Mbed OS Portenta

-The Mbed OS Portenta Boards package is based on the Arduino Mbed Core, and includes the following boards:
+The **Mbed OS Portenta Boards** package is based on the **Arduino Mbed Core**, and includes the following boards:

 - [Portenta H7](/hardware/portenta-h7)
 - [Portenta H7-lite](/hardware/portenta-h7-lite)
 - [Portenta H7-lite-connected](/hardware/portenta-h7-lite-connected)
 - [Portenta X8](/hardware/portenta-x8)

-You can install this package in the board manager by searching for "Arduino Mbed OS Portenta Boards".
-For detailed instructions, see the [Installing a Board Package section](#installing-a-core).
+You can install this package in the board manager by searching for "**Arduino Mbed OS Portenta Boards**".
+For detailed instructions, see the [Installing a Core section](#installing-a-core).

 For source code and reporting issues, please visit the official GitHub repository: